-Four 12-year-old boys were police chief Loren Johnson being implicated in the spray said the case was solved about painting vandalism of two mid-morning Monday.
-Johnson Plymouth churches Saturday pointed out that all four were not involved in all three of the incidents; some were involved in one and not another, he said.
+Four 12-year-old boys were police chief Loren Johnson said the case was solved about painting vandalism of two mid-morning Monday.
+Johnson pointed out that all four were not involved in all three of the incidents; some were involved in one and not another, he said.

-"These are not problem kids," Johnson said Monday.
+"These are not problem kids."
+Johnson said Monday.
 "They are kids from responsible homes.
 I don't think they could tell you today why they did it."

-Johnson indicated that punishment for the offense as yet
+Johnson indicated that pun-POLICE said the boys paint- ishment for the offense as yet